areanborbon4-pixel/ECE_ESP32_PCB_BORBON_EN1B/README.md

        Arduino LED Blinking
          using tingkercad

-            "ISAIAH 30:18"
-Be patient, sometimes God makes us wait longer because the blessing is bigger

          🔮My future goalsl📌

        i would say to become a
         successful engineer and
- to repay all hardwork of my parents
+         to repay all hardwork
+            of my parents